Leroymilo/FurnitureFramework/doc/ReadMe.md

 # Author Tutorial

 Here is [the documentation](https://github.com/Leroymilo/FurnitureFramework/blob/main/doc/Author.md) on how to create a Furniture Pack.
-Here's a list of published mods using this template:
+Here's a list of published mods using this Framework:
 - [Lynn's Livingroom](https://www.nexusmods.com/stardewvalley/mods/23677)

 # Features